luciezka/luciezka/README.md

 - Hi, Its lucie
 - Currently employed in E-Com backend
 - Horrible with CSS but I'm learning
+- official hater of being forced to do JS
 🏳️‍🌈
 <!---
 luciezka/luciezka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.